container-storage-interface/spec/spec.md

 A Group Controller Plugin MUST implement this RPC call if it has `CREATE_DELETE_GET_VOLUME_GROUP_SNAPSHOT` controller capability.
 This RPC will be called by the CO to create a new volume group snapshot from a list of source volumes on behalf of a user.

 The purpose of this call is to request the creation of a multi-volume group snapshot.
 This group snapshot MUST give a write-order consistency guarantee or fail if that's not possible.
 That is to say, all the of the volume snapshots in the group MUST be taken at the same point-in-time relative to a stream of write traffic to the specified volumes.
 Note that calls to this function MUST be idempotent - the function may be called multiple times for the same name, with the same `source_volume_ids` and `parameters` - the group snapshot MUST only be created once.

-If a group snapshot corresponding to the specified group snapshot `name`, `source_volume_ids', and `parameters` is successfully created (meaning all snapshots associated with the group are successfully cut), the Plugin MUST reply `0 OK` with the corresponding `CreateVolumeGroupSnapshotResponse`.
+If a group snapshot corresponding to the specified group snapshot `name`, `source_volume_ids`, and `parameters` is successfully created (meaning all snapshots associated with the group are successfully cut), the Plugin MUST reply `0 OK` with the corresponding `CreateVolumeGroupSnapshotResponse`.

 If an error occurs before a group snapshot is cut, `CreateVolumeGroupSnapshot` SHOULD return a corresponding gRPC error code that reflects the error condition.

 For plugins that support snapshot post processing such as uploading, CreateVolumeGroupSnapshot SHOULD return 0 OK and the ready_to_use field SHOULD be set to false after the group snapshot is cut but still being processed.
 The CO SHOULD issue the CreateVolumeGroupSnapshotRequest RPC with the same arguments again periodically until the ready_to_use field has a value of true indicating all the snapshots have been "processed" and are ready to use to create new volumes.
 If an error occurs during the process for any individual snapshot, CreateVolumeGroupSnapshot SHOULD return a corresponding gRPC error code that reflects the error condition.
 The ready_to_use field for each individual snapshot SHOULD have a value of false until the snapshot has been "processed" and is ready to use to create new volumes.

 After snapshot creation, any individual snapshot from the group MAY be used as a source to provision a new volume.

-In VolumeGroupSnapshot message, both snapshots and group_snapshot_id are required fields.
+In the VolumeGroupSnapshot message, both snapshots and group_snapshot_id are required fields.

 If an error occurs before all the individual snapshots are cut when creating a group snapshot of multiple volumes and a group_snapshot_id is not yet available for CO to do clean up, SP MUST return an error, and SP SHOULD also do clean up and make sure no snapshots are leaked.